Backpacking gear has gotten very expensive. But here are 25 backpacking gifts for $25 or less, that any backpacker would love to receive.

-These ultralight Vargo Titanium tent stakes combine the classic Shepherds Hook design with the lightness and durability of titanium.
-Weighing just 8 grams each, they have a florescent orange head which makes them hard to lose.
-These tent pegs add almost no weight to your backpack but their titanium construction assured they’ll hold up to hard use.
+This 6-pack of ultralight Vargo Titanium tent stakes combines the classic Shepherds Hook design with the lightness and durability of titanium.
+Weighing just 8 grams each, they have a florescent orange head, making them hard to lose.
+These tent pegs add almost no weight to your backpack while their titanium construction assures they’ll hold up to hard use.

 Reduce the amount of toilet paper used in the backcountry while preventing the dreaded chafing and “monkey butt” that results when your crack isn’t clean.
 This handy bidet attachment screws onto regular plastic water/soda bottles so you can clean up anywhere, even at the office.
 Very popular with thru-hikers!